-I’ve talked about this topic, you can learn how to avoid scammers, and how to find the good websites from other that are just scammers.
+I’ve talked about this topic, you can learn how to know if a website is safe to buy from, and how to find good websites from others who are just scammers.
 Start with a simple investigation that will take a few minutes.
-Google is your best friend to find what other people are saying about the company that you want to buy from.
+Google is your best friend to find out what other people are saying about the company that you want to buy from.

-Search for its name with a word like ”scam” and ”fraud” and you should find details if they are really bad people.
-If it’s not the case, then, that’s a good news, however, go further and verify the business of that website.
+Search for its name with words like ”scam” and ”fraud”, and you should find details if they are really bad people.
+If it’s not the case, then, that’s good news, however, go further and verify the business of that website.

-The Council of Better Business Bureaus or the BBB is what makes things easier for you.
-If the company is registered and trusted in the U.S, for example, you can search its name and find all the details about it.
+The Council of Better Business Bureau, or the BBB, is what makes things easier for you.
+If the company is registered and trusted in the U.S., for example, you can search its name and find all the details about it.

-6. Never enter payment details without encrypted connection
+6. Never enter payment details without an encrypted connection

 That green lock that appears at the top of your web browser address bar is what you need.
-It’s an SSL certificate that encrypts and secure the connection between your browser and the distant server, that the website uses to receive money or to restore the data.
+It’s an SSL certificate that encrypts and secures the connection between your browser and the distant server that the website uses to receive money or to restore data.

 Look at the following example of the Google pages, they are all secure and safe.
-That’s what you should see in every verified business and sites that care about their customer’s data.
+That’s what you should see in every verified business and site that cares about their customer’s data.

 7. Navigate with modern web browsers

-Lots of people still believe that their web browser is just a tool to access websites and that’s it.
+Lots of people still believe that their web browser is just a tool to access the website, and that’s it.
 The truth is that every browser should be updated first, and second, it should detect every fraud or scam website, and alert the user with a clear notification.

 Google Chrome, for example, compares the local date and time with the real date and the website certificate, to ensure the validity of that certification.

-So, updates your browser all the time.
-Chrome update itself automatically, but, always compare your current version with the latest version on the official website.
+So, update your browser all the time.
+Chrome updates itself automatically, but always compares your current version with the latest version on the official website.
 That seems an extra step, but it makes things better.